getcursor/crawler/README.md

 ### Contributing

-Simply add a row to [`docs.jsonl`](docs.jsonl).
-Please include the project's name, a url for our crawler to start at, and a prefix url that all crawleded urls be children of.
+Simply add a row to [`docs.jsonl`](docs.jsonl) and submit a PR.
+Please include the project's name, a url for our crawler to start at, and a prefix url that all crawleded urls should be children of.

 Once accepted, we'll crawl your documentation and make it available to all users of Cursor.
 Anyone will be able to reference the project with a simple '@ProjectName' command.